Rolex Awards for Enterprise - Environment and Exploration

 Historical Context

-The Rolex Awards were created in 1976 to commemorate the 50th anniversary of the Rolex Oyster watch.
-Since its founding, approximately 37,000 applications have been received and 160 Laureates selected.
-The Awards have run every two years since 1978.
-The Young Laureates category (ages 18-30) was introduced in 2010.
-The 2023 laureates were the most recent cycle announced.
+Rolex Awards for Enterprise launched in 1976 to mark the 50th anniversary of the Rolex Oyster watch.
+Approximately 37,000 applications received since launch; 160 Laureates selected across all cycles.
+Programme runs every 2-3 years.
+Young Laureate segment (ages 18-30) introduced in 2010.
+2023 laureates were the most recently announced.
+Programme is part of Rolex's broader Perpetual Planet initiative.

 Sources